 THE CLIENT’S PROBLEM

 While the clients liked their home’s location, the existing property was dated and tired.
 Moreover, it lacked a garage and sufficient accommodation space.
 The home featured red brick, while plastic cladding, white uPVC windows, and concrete roof tiles.
-The front presented an uninspiring entrance, and to the right of the house stood a lean-to that was neither beautiful nor useful.
+The front presented an uninspiring entrance and to the right, a lean-to that was neither beautiful nor useful.

 Beyond simply a garage and more space, our client required a forward-thinking design approach that would set the house apart.
 Even more importantly, they wanted a bespoke concept that would make their home something they’d look forward to coming back to and bringing guests into.